Fukaya A_\infty-structures associated to Lefschetz fibrations. III: Motivation and context

 \subsection{Mirror symmetry}

-Homological mirror symmetry relates wrapped Fukaya categories to categories of coherent sheaves (on smooth open Calabi-Yau varieties).
+Homological mirror symmetry relates wrap\-ped Fukaya categories to categories of coherent sheaves (on smooth open Calabi-Yau varieties).
 Symplectic cohomology is mirror to polyvector field cohomology.
 We will consider a specific algebro-geometric situation which formally corresponds to the symplectic one encountered before.

 For the sake of familiarity, let's switch the coefficient field to $\bF = \overline{\bC((h))}$, which is the algebraic closure of the Laurent series field (obtained by adjoining roots $h^{1/d}$ of all orders; in symplectic geometry, such a field can be used instead of the Novikov field whenever the symplectic class is rational).
 Let $X$ be a smooth variety of dimension $n$ over $\bF$.
 The polyvector field cohomology